BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
 von Neumann publicized (although didn't invent) the internal organizational architecture used in EDVAC, which is the architecture still used in almost all computers today.
-It's called The von Neumann Architecture.<sup>34</sup>
+It's called the von Neumann Architecture.<sup>34</sup>

-The name is ironic, because von Neumann just wrote up his notes into a report on a design created by two other researchers: John Mauchly and J. Presper Eckert<sup>40</sup>.
+The name is ironic because von Neumann just wrote up his notes into a report on a design created by two other researchers: John Mauchly and J. Presper Eckert<sup>40</sup>.
 Also, von Neumann wasn't trying to steal anyone's thunder: "[the report he wrote was] unfinished when his colleague Herman Goldstine circulated it, and bore only von Neumann's name (to the consternation of Eckert and Mauchly)."<sup>34</sup>
 However, it's worth noting he was "in the room", so to speak: he was part of the discussions on the EDVAC.
 </p>

 <p>
 He wrote the notes in 1945.
 1945!
-As if that were not enough, some of his primary areas of focus in computing included wanting to save the world from fascism (The Manhattan Project) and (later) wanting to pioneer artificial intelligence.<sup>1,41</sup>
+As if that were not enough, some of his primary areas of focus in computing included wanting to save the world from fascism (the Manhattan Project) and (later) wanting to pioneer artificial intelligence.<sup>1,41</sup>
 </p>

 von Neumann did deeply important work in scientific computing: using computers to help do science.